Riverscapes/arcGNAT/docs/Stream-Sinuosity-and-Planform.md

 The **Stream Sinuosity and Planform** tool calculates sinuosity (per polyline feature) for valley centerline and stream network features.
-The tool also transfers the valley sinuosity to the stream network and calculates river planform attribute.
+The tool also transfers the valley sinuosity to the stream network and calculates river planform values as an attribute.

+ Sinuosity is a measure of the tendency of linear water features to meander in an S-shaped pattern.

+ **Equations**
+   * `sinuosity = length of channel reach / straight-line distance between reach endpoints`
+   * `planform = channel sinuosity/valley sinuosity`

 _______________________________________________________________
 ## Usage